kwonus/Quelle/Quelle-AVX.md

 ### Appendix E. YAML representation of search result (msgpack result from yaml in Appendix D)

-[EXAMPLE depicted as YAML, but result will be msgpack]
+[EXAMPLE depicted as YAML, but result will be msgpack; this is what gets returned when render is unspecified]

 ```yaml
 settings: